WilkoV/Fusion360_ExportIt/README.md

 Medium | This option corresponds to the built-in one.
 High | This option corresponds to the built-in one.
 Ultra | This one is based on the built-in *High* settings, but sets surface deviation to 0.000508mm and normal deviation to 15.
 This results in a much finer mesh and is great for very detailed geometry or large, roundish objects.
+Custom | This option enables the definition of surface deviation, normal deviation, maximum edge length and the aspect ratio

 Examples: